Fight the Flu

 What are the possible side effects of the flu vaccine?

-The influenza vaccine can cause side effects.
+The influenza vaccination can cause side effects.
 Common side effects may include:

 • Localised pain, redness, itching, and swelling at the injection site